saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

 Options are wrapped in groups.
 Groups can have properties that define how the included options will interact with the user interface.

-CSS selector - Bind all the options included into the group to a particular element.
+`data-selector` - Bind all the options included into the group to a particular element.
 Can be used in combination with `data-target` and `data-exclude`.

 .. code-block:: xml

     <div data-selector="section, h1, .custom_class, #custom_id">

-Custom method name - Is used to bind custom Javascript methods.
+`data-js` - Is used to bind custom Javascript methods.

 .. code-block:: xml

     <div data-js="CustomMethodName" data-selector="...">

-CSS selector - Defines the list of elements where the snippet can be dropped into.
+`data-drop-in` - Defines the list of elements where the snippet can be dropped into.

 .. todo:: no css selector ...